smalljvm/SmallJ/README.md

 - The folder "./VSCode" contains an extension with basic syntax coloring support.
   On Windows, run "Deploy.cmd" to deploy it in your VSCode IDE (it's a simple copy).
 - Smalltalk development is done in the "./Smalltalk" folder.
-- SmallJ can bestarted by selecting Run or Debug from VSCode, or by running SmallJ.cmd from the ./Smalltalk folder to start Java with SmallJ.jar.
+- SmallJ can be started by selecting Run or Debug from VSCode, or by running SmallJ.cmd from the ./Smalltalk folder to start Java with SmallJ.jar.
 - The default Smalltalk image file is 'Image.sjim'.
 - Smalltalk class source files (*.st) are organized in subfolders that could be called packages.
-- By default, the main IDE Window, the System Browser, is shown.
+- By default, the main development window, the System Browser, is shown.
   There, folders, classes and methods can be selected to edit their source.
 - The [ Save & Compile ] button saves and compiles the modified class.
   Note: If the source file was modifield outside SmallJ, e.g. in VSCode, that file will be compiled and loaded.